xafero/upcloud-c-sharp-api/docs/ServerApi.md

 <a name="untag"></a>
 # **Untag**
-> ServerListResponse Untag (Guid? serverId, string tagName)
+> CreateServerResponse Untag (Guid? serverId, string tagName)

 Remove tag from server